These homemade salmon ball recipe are so delicious that you won’t ever want to buy them. I suppose that you could also call them salmon croquettes.

 - Drain salmon and flake well.

-- Add lemon juice, red pepper, cracked black pepper, mayonnaise, old bay seasoning, fish sauce and half of ground crackers to salmon
+- Add lemon juice, red pepper, cracked black pepper, mayonnaise, old bay seasoning, and half of ground crackers to salmon

 - Mix well